 • More than 95% of Charmin inner cores and paperboard packaging are made of recycled fiber and 84% are made of post-consumer recycled fiber.
 This means that it has been recycled after someone has used it.

-• All of Charmin’s inner cores are recyclable in your paper recycling and most of the outer plastic wrap is recyclable where recycling facilities exist.
+• All of Charmin’s inner cores are recyclable in your paper recycling and the outer plastic wrap is recyclable per the recycling designation on the wrapper, where facilities exist.

-Through our collaboration with Domtar (one of the largest manufactures of pulp in the world) and FSC, forestlands committed to FSC certification have increased from 100,000 acres to over 500,000 acres.
+Through our collaboration with Domtar (one of the largest manufacturers of pulp in the world) and FSC, forestlands committed to FSC certification have increased from 100,000 acres to over 500,000 acres.

 We also helped launch the Carolinas Working Forest Conservation Collaborative to engage directly with family woodland owners in the US Coastal Carolinas Plain to support sustainable forestry, conservation of bottomland hardwood forests, the enhancement of habitat for at-risk species, and forest certification.